DiogoAADCosta/game-mechanics-lab/README.md

 ---

+## 🧠 Development Philosophy & The "Black Box" Approach

+A core constraint of this laboratory is **pure empirical reverse engineering**:

+* **Zero Code References:** Every single mechanic, algorithm, and data structure in this repository was conceived and coded from scratch, without looking at external codebases, game engine templates, or tutorials.
+* **Player-Driven Logic:** The technical specifications were derived exclusively from analyzing game systems as a player.
+The logic is the result of translating raw gameplay experiences directly into software architecture.

+This "black box" approach ensures that the focus remains entirely on raw problem-solving, structural design, and authentic mathematical modeling.

+---

 ## 📂 Active Laboratories

 This repository is organized into highly specialized directories, each focusing on a distinct era, genre, or core architectural pattern of game loop engineering: